green47336/vocab/README.md

 # vocab

-This is for personal use to ensure I can articulate the things I know (or think I know) well enough to pass as a real software engineer.
+This is for personal use to ensure I can articulate the things I know (or think I know).
 Overconfidence is a slow and insidious killer.